 Dr John Moriarty, retired Industry Consultant, has held senior positions in New Zealand's Information Technology (IT), Telecommunications, Rail Transportation and Tourism sectors over the past 30 years.
-He holds Masters Degrees in Electrical Engineering and Public Policy and a PhD in Management.
+He holds Master Degrees in Electrical Engineering and Public Policy and a PhD in Management.

 John is a former Director of the Tourism Industry Association NZ (TIANZ) and was its CEO between 2001 and 2005.
 Subsequently he engaged in research into the performance of the NZ Tourism Industry and undertook scenario analysis examining possibilities for the future of Tourism in NZ.
 He has lectured in Tourism and Management at Victoria University of Wellington's Management School.
 His research into business improvement (a theory of benchmarking), tourism performance and the theory and practice of scenario analysis has been published in academic journals.